ApolloTang/modularized-redux-architecture/README.md

 ## web-app-demo--client--react-redux

-  To be use with: https://github.com/ApolloTang/web-app-demo--api
+  To be used with: https://github.com/ApolloTang/web-app-demo--api

 ### Feature:
-  modular architecture (every thing is a module)
+  modular architecture (everything is a module)

 ### Front End Stack
   webpack 2, react-router 4, react, redux, yarn